portellam/deploy-VFIO/README.md

-## Status
-work-in-progress

 ## Description
 Effortlessly deploy a VFIO setup (PCI passthrough).
-Multi-boot: Select a VGA (GPU) device for Host at GRUB boot menu.
-VFIO: Run any Guest OS with PCI hardware as a Virtual machine (VM), with your desktop OS untouched.
+Multi-boot: Select a video card for Host at GRUB boot menu.
+VFIO: Run any Virtual machine with real hardware, separate from your desktop host machine.

+## Status: partial completion (see [develop branch](https://github.com/portellam/deploy-VFIO/tree/develop))
+#### What works
+* VFIO setups:      No-GRUB Static setup works.
+* Essential setups: all work.
+* Extras setups:    all work minus exceptions listed below.
+Auto-Xorg needs to parse arguments (as it does in its installer).
+#### What is currently not working
+* VFIO setups:    Multiboot and GRUB Static setups install, but do not work.
+Devices fail to bind to vfio-pci? (possible misused kernel commandline)
+* Extras setups:  Looking Glass and Scream fail to build automatically.
+* Usage is partially working.
+Not all possible combinations of arguments currently work together.
+#### To-do
+* Fix remaining business functions (VFIO setups).
+* Fix usage.
+* Fix nice-to-have functions (extras) or omit for this release.
+* Include example XML files for virtual machines?
+* Include visual guides?

 ## Why?
 * **Separation-of-Concerns**